 Dental Disease in Dogs and Cats – Lift that Lip!!

-But prevention is better than cure, so if we can get brushing the teeth of all of the puppies and kittens that we see, we should be able to avoid most periodontal disease and leave our pets with much nicer smelling breath, much cleaner looking teeth and a mouth that is free from pain and infection.
+But prevention is better than cure, so if we can get brushing the dog’s teeth of all of the puppies and kittens that we see, we should be able to avoid most periodontal diseases and leave our pets with much nicer smelling breath, much cleaner looking teeth and a mouth that is free from pain and infection.

 I have included some pictures of a dog I treated recently.
 His gums were very sore before treatment, so much so that in one area of his gums, the gum had become so irritated that it had grown a little lump from it, which needed to be removed.
-After treatment, his gums are much less inflamed and his owner told me that he appeared to be brighter and happier – a really great success!
+After treatment, his gums are much less inflamed, and his owner told me that he appeared to be brighter and happier – a great success!